gazay/share_some_love/LOVE.md

   Follow on github: [@nicksieger](http://github.com/nicksieger)

-  I'd like to thank [**Nick Sieger**](http://github.com/nicksieger) for spending time on
+  I appreciate time of [**Nick Sieger**](http://github.com/nicksieger) for creating and maintaining

 [**multipart-post**](https://github.com/nicksieger/multipart-post).

-Just be so cool as you are and remember that your work never being useless!
+I wanna shake your hand and say that wihtout your work on it I would spent much more time and power!

 --------

-  I appreciate time of **Rick Olson** for creating and maintaining
+  My sincere thanks to **Rick Olson** for making my life easier by creating

 [**faraday**](https://github.com/lostisland/faraday).

-I wanna hug you someday and say in person what great job you done!
+Enjoy what you did as I am!

 --------